AnyChart/docs.anychart.com/Maps/Map_Projections.md

 ### Using PROJ4.JS

 Proj4 is a JavaScript library to transform coordinates from one coordinate system to another, including datum transformations.
-It is necessary to reference Proj4 if the map uses coordinates.
+It is necessary to reference Proj4 if the map uses traditional coordinates for setting the position of any component of the map such as labels, bubbles, etc. Also proj4 is essential to be added when the map uses some projection.
 Reference it with the ```<script>``` tag:

 ```
 <head>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/proj4js/2.3.15/proj4.js" data-export="true"></script>
 </head>
 ```

-In case of using AnyMap component with an alien map, there is no need in including proj4.